Retrieving data with Perl DBI DBD::ODBC

 1 | N

-Some people expect to see the result of the second query including row 3 with the NULL col2 because they think "col2 <> 'Y'" includes NULL; it doesn't.
-In relational operations, unlike normal binary, there are THREE states that a operation can result in, TRUE, FALSE, and UNKNOWN.
-The last state, is the one that needs a closer look.
+Some people expect the result of the second query to include row 3 because they think col2 > 'Y' includes NULL; it doesn't.
+In relational operations, unlike binary operations, there are three states that an operation can result in: TRUE, FALSE, and UNKNOWN.
+The last state is the one that needs a closer look at.

 The UNKNOWN state occurs for any logical operation where the result cannot be evaluated as either TRUE or FALSE, and is connected with the NULL concept.